JonSnowbd/ZT/readme.md

     - `glClear` to clear current buffer
     - `igNewFrame` to set up imgui frame logic
     - **Your applications update function**
-    - if `config.imguiVisible` imgui is rendered, otherwise draw data is discarded and the imgui frame is ended.
+    - if `context.imguiVisible` imgui is rendered, otherwise draw data is discarded and the imgui frame is ended.
     - glfw buffers are swapped and events are polled.
-    - Timing management sets the delta time, and if `config.energySaving`, an event is awaited before continuing the loop, otherwise it lets glfw handle vsync timing.
+    - Timing management sets the delta time, and if `context.energySaving`, an event is awaited before continuing the loop, otherwise it lets glfw handle vsync timing.
 - Don't forget when building your application for distribution, if you want it to be lean you can build with `-Drelease-small` and package it with UPX after building!
 Small binaries are cool.
+- Windows release builds currently do not use LTO as it is currently dropping `_tls_index` for ZT.

 ## How Do I...

 - Show smooth animation in powersaving mode?

-`zt.app.queueAnimationFrames(seconds:f32)` will set a certain amount of seconds for powersaving to be temporarily disabled.
+`context.queueAnimationFrames(seconds:f32)` will set a certain amount of seconds for powersaving to be temporarily disabled.
 Use this if you have smooth transitions that need to be displayed

 - Update the powersaving frame from an external source e.g threads?

-`zt.app.forceUpdate()` will force the application to update and redraw by inputting an empty event into glfw.
+`context.forceUpdate()` will force the application to update and redraw by inputting an empty event into glfw.

 - Use an opengl texture in imgui?